Frank Mosca Acting Head of School

 O’Brien Wolff Middle Circle (3rd & 4th Grades) Teacher

 O’Brien holds a B.A. in Psychology from Rhodes College in Memphis, TN and an M.S.Ed. from the University of Pennsylvania.
 She is K-6 certified in both Pennsylvania and New Jersey.
 O’Brien began her teaching career abroad, where she taught English as a second language to Kindergartners in Bangkok, Thailand.
-It was there, O’Brien knew she wanted to continue her career as an educator back in the U.S. Previously, O’Brien has also taught fourth grade at Germantown Friends School.
-There, she was able to coach middle and upper school students in field hockey, basketball and lacrosse.
+It was there that O’Brien realized she wanted to continue her career as an educator back in the U.S. Prior to joining SRV, O’Brien taught fourth grade at Germantown Friends School.
+There, she was also able to coach middle and upper school students in field hockey, basketball and lacrosse.
+In her free time, O’Brien enjoys playing a variety of sports, completing DIY projects, spending time with family and traveling.

 Erin Thack Oldest Group (5th & 6th Grades) Teacher